teye/zillinka/external-adapters/unixtime/README.md

 Unix time is the number of seconds since  January 1st, 1970 at UTC, see https://www.unixtimestamp.com/ .

-This adapter fetches the unix time from the api
-"http://worldtimeapi.org/api/timezone/Europe/Berlin" (timezone for central Europe (i.e. city of Berlin), which is, however, irrelevant for unix time).
+This adapter fetches the unix time from the [worldtime-api](http://worldtimeapi.org/api/timezone/Europe/Berlin).
+It has set the timezone to central Europe (i.e. city of Berlin), which is, however, irrelevant for unix time.

 The adapter then writes the unix time to an oracle contract on the Zilliqa blockchain.